thetechstoner/NewPipePlaylistExtractor/README.md

 - playlists.csv to playlists-piped.json
 - playlists.csv to freetube-playlists.db
 - playlists.csv to grayjay-export.zip
-- grayjay-export.zip to freetube-playlists.db
-- playlists-piped.json to freetube-playlists.db
-- freetube-playlists.db to playlists-piped.json
-- freetube-playlists.db to grayjay-export.zip
 - Export playlists as a TXT file (Format: "Playlist title" \n "URLs")
 - Export playlists as a Markdown file
 - Export playlists as a M3U8 file